nkon887/multiplex-staining/README.md

    Then the stack is cropped and saved in the folder `02_alignment` with the extension `_Cropped`

 6. In the next step `BACKGROUNDADJUSTMENT` (im-jy-package) the background subtraction for the necessary markers takes place.
 Thereby the user is prompted to set the background parameter settings.
 Then the user is prompted to set `Overwrite option`.
-If you press `Ok` (`Cancel` ends the step), the background substraction applies to the selected images.
+If you press `Ok` (`Cancel` ends the step), the background subtraction applies to the selected images.

    ![image](https://drive.google.com/uc?export=view&id=16aw2RnzqdsGoSsbC8KzNUMvElswYDJd1)